China's Huawei top sponsor of Australian politicians' overseas trips

 Iron ore miner Fortescue Metals Group was the second-largest corporate sponsor, paying for five trips, according to the research, while the biggest non corporate sponsor was the Australia/Israel and Jewish Affairs Council which paid for 44 trips.

 Huawei, which denies it is controlled by the Chinese government, is the world's largest maker of telecommunications network equipment and the No. 3 smartphone supplier.
-It has already been virtually shut out of the giant United States market because of national security concerns.
+It has already been virtually shut out of the giant U.S. market because of national security concerns.

 Huawei's Australian spokesman, Jeremy Mitchell, said the company was not doing anything improper.